convexset/meteor-template-level-subs-cache/README.md

 A number of helpers are added to the associated template
  - `cachedSubReady`: maps the id of a subscription to whether it is currently ready
  - `allCachedSubsReady`: reports whether all cached subscriptions are ready
- - `allSubsReady`: reports whether all cached subscriptions and template-level subscriptions are ready
+ - `allSubsReady`: reports whether all cached subscriptions, template-level subscriptions and ["default subscriptions"](#defaultsubscriptions) are ready; this helper is added globally, and if a template is not configured for cached subscriptions, only the latter two are checked

 ### Functionality on Template Instances